tsedio/tsed/readme.md

 #### Breaking Change

-We can encounter typescript compilation issues:
+You can encounter typescript compilation issues:

 * `InjectorService.invoke(target)` has changed to `InjectorService.invoke<T>(target): T`.
 * `InjectorService.get(target)` has changed to `InjectorService.get<T>(target): T`.